Cover Image

 The ASIN is a ten-digit alphanumeric product identification number assigned to each product once it is uploaded and listed for sale on Amazon.
 It serves as a unique product identifier, similar to the ISBN for books, but without international standardization.
 Amazon uses ASINs to identify, catalog, and sort products.
 Here's an example ASIN: B07PY42BRC.

-In July 1995, Amazon started selling books for the first time.
-The book catalog was online, and each item required a unique identifier.
+Amazon first launched its online book catalog in July 1995, requiring a unique identifier for each item.
 Initially, CTO Shel Kaplan and the software developer Barton-Davis decided to use the common ISBN as an internal item number for Amazon.

 However, they soon encountered some problems: Firstly, the company Bowker, which issues ISBNs, charged a significant amount of money for them.
 As a result, smaller publishers, in particular, only sometimes adhered to all the rules and reused ISBNs or assigned their ISBNs.
 Secondly, it was clear that if they wanted to include other products besides books (e.g., CDs, electronics, DVDs) in the catalog, they would need something different for identification since non-book products do not have ISBNs.